Euspira nitida

-Euspira nitida (common name : common necklace shell) is a species of sea snail, a marine gastropod mollusc in the family Naticidae, the moon snails.
+Euspira nitida, the common necklace shell, is a species of sea snail, a marine gastropod mollusc in the family Naticidae, the moon snails.

 Distribution

 The common necklace shell is a common sea snail occurring in the sublittoral zone and deeper waters (exceptionally up to 2,000 m) along sandy coasts of the North Sea, from France to Norway, and the North East Atlantic (Iceland).
 It is also common in the Mediterranean Sea.
 It can be frequently found in great numbers washed ashore on beaches.
 It has been present in the North Sea since the Pliocene.

 Description of the shell

 The globular shell is rather small with a low spire : max.
 16 mm high and 14 mm wide.
 The shell has a rather pointed apex.
-There are 5 to 6 gently convex whorls with an undeep suture.
+There are 5 to 6 gently convex whorls with an shallow suture.
 The body whorl is strongly rounded and covers almost the whole shell.
 The aperture is rather ovate and has a smooth outer lip.
 A siphonal canal is lacking.
 The umbilicus is partly covered with a callus.
 The horny operculum is composed of corneous material.
 The surface of the shell is smooth and shiny and lacks sculpture.
 Its color is a pale brown-yellow stained with orange to red-brown spots, arranged in four to five spiral lines.
 The shell of washed up specimens shows often a blue-black discoloration.